MicroControleurMonde/SHA3/README.md

 # SHA3-256
-implementation of SHA3-256 uses the Keccak algorithm with MicroPython
+Implementation of SHA3-256 uses the Keccak algorithm with MicroPython